isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p>Does my child need to take Higher Chinese Language in P5 and 6 in order
+<p>Does my child need to take Higher Chinese Language (HCL) in P5 and 6 in
-to be admitted into RV?</p>
+order to be admitted into RV?</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Students who took&nbsp;<strong>both</strong>&nbsp;English and Chinese
 at the PSLE can opt for SAP schools.
-They need not have taken Higher Chinese Language (HCL) in primary school.</p>
+They need not have taken HCL in primary school.</p>
 <p></p>
 <p>Students who obtained Pass, Merit or Distinction in HCL are eligible for
 a posting advantage when applying to SAP schools.</p>